-- Pursuant to this program prescription claims submitted to the Medicaid program do not require the submission of Dispense as Written/Product Selection Code of '1'; Pharmacies should submit DAW code 9 (Substitution Allowed by Prescriber but Plan Requests Brand).
+- Pursuant to this program, prescription claims submitted to the Medicaid program do not require the submission of Dispense as Written/Product Selection Code of '1'; Pharmacies should submit DAW code 9 (Substitution Allowed by Prescriber but Plan Requests Brand).
 Pharmacies will receive a NCPDP reject response of "22" which means missing/invalid DAW code if other DAW codes are submitted.
-The only exception to this is DAW code 1 and "Brand Medically Necessary" on the prescription. - For more information on the Brand Less Than Generic (BLTG) Program, please refer to https://newyork.fhsc.com/providers/bltgp_about.asp The program of the Brand Less Than Generic (BLTG) Program, please refer to https://newyork.fhsc.com/providers/bltgp_about.asp
+The only exception to this is DAW code 1 and "Brand Medically Necessary" on the prescription. - For more information on the Brand Less Than Generic (BLTG) Program, please refer to https://newyork.fhsc.com/providers/bltgp\about.asp

-NYS Medicaid Fee-For-Service Mandatory Generic Drug Program
+NYS Medicaid NYRx Mandatory Generic Drug Program

-State law excludes Medicaid coverage of brand name drugs that have a Federal Food and Drug Administration (FDA) approved A-rated generic equivalent, unless a prior authorization is obtained.
+State law excludes Medicaid coverage of brand name drugs that have a Federal Food and Drug Administration (FDA) approved A-rated generic equivalent unless a prior authorization is obtained.